According to Wikipedia,

 Ferrum College is known for it's academic work in the following disciplines:

-Ferrum College's most influential alumni faculty include professors and professionals in the fields of Earth Sciences, Nursing, and Anthropology.
+Ferrum College's most influential alumni faculty include professors and professionals in the fields of Earth Sciences, Anthropology, and Criminal Justice.
 Here are some of Ferrum College's most famous alumni: